 The Holyoke Civic Symphony is committed to fulfilling its mission without financial barriers; therefore, no admission is charged for most performances.
 The orchestra could not exist without the generous support of many local businesses and individuals, as well as Holyoke Community College, which provides rehearsal and concert space, instrument loans, and other essential services.

-The orchestra is partially funded by generous grants from the Holyoke Cultural Council, and other arts foundations, and from private and business contributions.
+The orchestra is partially funded by generous grants from the Holyoke Cultural Council, the Community Foundation of Western Massachusetts, and other arts foundations, and from private and business contributions.
 You may wish to make a tax-deductible donation to the orchestra.
 Those interested in program ads or concert sponsorship may contact Emily Lewis at 413-256-1760.
-Please see our concert sponsors from last season.
+Please see our concert sponsors.

 The Holyoke Civic Symphony is made up of approximately 60 musicians.
 Anyone interested in joining the orchestra should contact the music director.
 Rehearsals are on Monday evenings from 7:00 to 9:30 at Holyoke Community College.

 David Kidwell, music director